roryclaasen/dotfiles/README.md

 ### Using Git and the setup script

-You can clone the repository wherever you want.
-(I like to keep it in ~\dotfiles.)
+You can clone the repository wherever you want (well on same drive as `$home`).
+(I like to keep it in `$home\dotfiles`.)
 The setup script will setup symlinks to the cloned repository.

-From PowerShell
+From PowerShell:

 ```posh
 git clone https://github.com/roryclaasen/dotfiles.git; cd dotfiles; . .\setup.ps1